top of page

 “I don’t care what kind of wild and crazy hunt-”

-“A Wyld Hunt,” Vomarian interrupted.
-His tone stern and serious.
+“A Wyld Hunt,” Vomarian interrupted with a stern and severe tone.

 “Just what don’t I understand then?”

 “The hunter frequently becomes the hunted.
 Food is scarce.
-What meat that is available is gamy, thin, and tough,” My-re explained.
+What meat is available is sparse.
+It’s all gamy, thin, and tough,” My‑re explained.

-Vomarian opened his mouth to speak, but was cut off by a single, haunting lone howl in the distance.
+Vomarian opened his mouth to speak, but a haunting lone howl in the distance cut him off.

 They all looked around for the source.

 Another cry followed.
 Then a third.
-A choirs of lingering howls then emanated from seemingly every direction.
+A choir of lingering howls then emanated from seemingly every direction.

 “What in the nine hells is that?
 Wolves?”

 “Long spears!”
 Vomarian shouted.
-The other elves retrieved their packs.
-On each side were two surprisingly thin wooden rods with one side ending at a grooved, spear head.
-They quickly took each piece and locked them into place with a resounding ‘click’.
-Once assembled, the upper third of the long spear was made of metal to parry blows.
+The other three elves retrieved their packs.
+On each side were two surprisingly thin wooden rods, with one side ending at a grooved spearhead.
+They quickly took each piece and locked them into place with a resounding ‘click.’
+Once assembled, the upper third of the long spear was composed of metal to parry blows.
 “The five of us against maybe a pack of ten wolves.
 I don’t like their chances.”

 “They aren’t summoning the rest of their ten or so members to us.
 They are summoning ten or more other packs to us.
-Like the Rirorni, Crag wolves run in a horde.
-And you just let them know that steak is on the menu.”
+Like the Rirorni, Crag wolves run in a horde, and your cooking just let them know that steak is on the menu.”